 By Darcy DeGuise

-While we enjoy the winter and all its offerings, are we truly aware of the dangers on the mountainside?
-The mission of WOLF, the Winter Outdoor Learning Fund, is to educate teens and young adults about such dangers while better equipping them for fun or even a possible future in the outdoors.
+Even in these sparse winter months while we pray for snow, understanding the dangers that come with engaging in outdoor activities is paramount.
+WOLF, the Winter Outdoor Learning Fund’s, mission is to educate our community about such dangers while better equipping them for fun, for accidents or even a possible future in the outdoors.

-Founded two years ago by Wolf Creek ski patrollers, this nonprofit organization provides scholarships for wilderness medical training and avalanche awareness courses in the hope of helping to promote safe practices in the backcountry, as well as grooming young people for possible employment opportunities in the future.
+Founded five years ago by Wolf Creek ski patrollers, this nonprofit organization provides scholarships for wilderness medical training and avalanche awareness courses in the hopes of helping to promote safe practices in the backcountry as well as grooming young people for possible employment opportunities in the future.